jobezking/prep-pcep/essentials1/chap2/chapter2a.md

 Input function: switches console to input mode.
 An argument with the input function sends the content to the screen as text.
 The input function returns a string.
-Data can be transformed from one type to another by type casting
+Data can be transformed from one type to another by type casting string * integer multiplies the string. string + string concatenates the string